yetanotherchris/letmein/README.md

 ### Quick start

 Letmein now supports 3 ways to store your pastes: local storage, cloud file store and database.
+It listens on port 8080 by default.

 #### Step 1.
 Configure a storage provider